araya-andres/dragon-curve/README.md

 # Dragon curve

 Draw a dragon curve using a "turtle".
+This is a minimal SFML project, with Conan handling the dependencies.

 ## Requirements